 (b) the escape from the Corporation’s sewerage system of foul air or offensive matter;

-“industrial waste” means the liquid, solid or gaseous refuse from any business, industry, warehouse or manufacturing premises other than domestic wastewater, stormwater, or unpolluted water;
+industrial waste means the liquid, solid or gaseous refuse from any business, industry, warehouse or manufacturing premises other than domestic wastewater, stormwater, or unpolluted water;

-“inspector” means any person appointed by the Corporation for the purpose of these by-laws or to administer the said by-laws;
+inspector means any person appointed by the Corporation for the purpose of these by-laws or to administer the said by-laws;

-“licensed plumber” means a person who holds a plumbing contractor’s licence under the Water Services Licensing (Plumbers Licensing and Plumbing Standards) Regulations 2000;
+licensed plumber means a person who holds a plumbing contractor’s licence under the Water Services Licensing (Plumbers Licensing and Plumbing Standards) Regulations 2000;

-“plumbing standards” has the meaning given to that term in regulation 3(1) of the Water Services Licensing (Plumbers Licensing and Plumbing Standards) Regulations 2000;
+plumbing standards has the meaning given to that term in regulation 3(1) of the Water Services Licensing (Plumbers Licensing and Plumbing Standards) Regulations 2000;

-“property” for the purposes of these by-laws includes either house, building, tenement, land or premises;
+property for the purposes of these by-laws includes either house, building, tenement, land or premises;

-“sanitary plumbing” means plumbing that is the result of sanitary plumbing work as defined in regulation 3(1) of the Water Services Licensing (Plumbers Licensing and Plumbing Standards) Regulations 2000;
+sanitary plumbing means plumbing that is the result of sanitary plumbing work as defined in regulation 3(1) of the Water Services Licensing (Plumbers Licensing and Plumbing Standards) Regulations 2000;

-“separate pipe system” means that type of plumbing installation in which separate pipes are provided for soil and waste discharges and for the ventilation of soil and waste fixtures, and in which all waste pipes are connected to the drain through a disconnector trap;
+separate pipe system means that type of plumbing installation in which separate pipes are provided for soil and waste discharges and for the ventilation of soil and waste fixtures, and in which all waste pipes are connected to the drain through a disconnector trap;

-“soil pipe” means any pipe which conveys the discharge from water closets, slop hoppers, urinals, mortuaries, or operating theatres to the drain;
+soil pipe means any pipe which conveys the discharge from water closets, slop hoppers, urinals, mortuaries, or operating theatres to the drain;

-“the Act” means the Country Towns Sewerage Act 1948, and any amendment thereof;
+the Act means the Country Towns Sewerage Act 1948, and any amendment thereof;

-“trap” means any fitting designed to retain a quantity of water for the purpose of preventing the passage of air or gases through such fitting;
+trap means any fitting designed to retain a quantity of water for the purpose of preventing the passage of air or gases through such fitting;

-“waste pipe” means any pipe which conveys the discharge from any fixture, other than water closets, slop hoppers, urinals, mortuaries, or operating theatres, to a disconnector trap in the case of “the separate pipe system” or directly to the drain in the case of the “combined pipe system”;
+waste pipe means any pipe which conveys the discharge from any fixture, other than water closets, slop hoppers, urinals, mortuaries, or operating theatres, to a disconnector trap in the case of “the separate pipe system” or directly to the drain in the case of the “combined pipe system”;

-“water supply plumbing” means plumbing that is the result of water supply plumbing work as defined in regulation 3(1) of the Water Services Licensing (Plumbers Licensing and Plumbing Standards) Regulations 2000;
+water supply plumbing means plumbing that is the result of water supply plumbing work as defined in regulation 3(1) of the Water Services Licensing (Plumbers Licensing and Plumbing Standards) Regulations 2000;

-“working day” means a day of the week other than a Saturday, Sunday, public holiday or public service holiday.
+working day means a day of the week other than a Saturday, Sunday, public holiday or public service holiday.

 [By-law 2 amended in Gazette 28 Jun 1985 p.
 2334; 29 Jun 1988 p.
 2128; 22 Dec 1989 p.
 4624; 3 Jan 1992 p.
 32; 29 Dec 1995 p.
 6314 and 6315; 4 Feb 1997 p.
 708; 25 Aug 1998 p.
 4738; 16 Jun 2000 p.
 2963; 28 Jun 2004 p.
-2381-3.]
+2381-3; 26 Aug 2008 p.
+4031.]

 Part 2 — Protection of water, grounds, etc.